Wang Zongfang and Wang Zongwei: Death

 On the night of 18 September, at around 1:00, 16-year-old Zeng Shuixiu reported that she had encountered two strangers carrying bamboo passing by her house in Zengjia village, evidently outsiders as they did not speak the local Gan dialect.
 Together with her father, Zeng Wenquan, and a neighbour, He Fengzhen, they set out to reported this to Guanqian brigade authorities four kilometres away.
 Because the use of phones was not widespread in the area, the local commune leader Wang Xiyuan drove the three witnesses to Guangcheng.
 This information, although first miscommunicated as a food theft, further limited the search area to Jianfeng township, with two search parties of police officers and soldiers, led by Sun Shusen and Yang Xilin, dispatched by 6:00.

 For the first time, police dog Wei Nan picked up a trail, which led to the discovery of some 28 cm footprints.
 After roughly 12 hours of searching, just past 18:00, criminal investigator Gao Huaiyu spotted two men slipping down a slope of Nankeng mountain.
 After ascending the mountain, police chief Zou Zhixiong discovered a straw-covered alcove as the brothers' hideout.
-Wang Zongwei was hidden in some tall grass nearby and fired from a distance, injuring deputy squad leader Gan Xiangqing and soldier Huang Lisheng.
-People's Armed Police officer Zheng Wanshou incapacitated Wang Zongwei by shooting him in the left shoulder blade, the bullet exiting through his jaw.
+Wang Zongwei was hidden in some nearby tall grass, where he was inadvertently discovered by Huang Lisheng, a member of the Second Detachment of the Jiangxi Provincial Armed Police Corps, who had tripped and slid down the slope past his hiding spot, snagging his foot on Wang Zongwei's leg as he did so.
+Wang Zongwei had already pulled out his gun when deputy squad leader Gan Xiangqing, who had come to check on Huang and also stumbled over the leg, shouted about the presence in the grass.
+Gan was then shot in the abdomen at close distance, piercing his liver.
+Wang Zongwei emerged from the grass and attempted to take Gan's submachine gun, but People's Armed Police officer Zheng Wanshou incapacitated Wang Zongwei by shooting him in the left shoulder blade, the bullet exiting through his jaw.
 As Wang Zongwei reached for a bamboo stick, one to three police dogs pounced him.
 Wei Nan bit down on his left hand, preventing him from attempting escape.
 When the dog handler reached Wang Zongwei to ready him for transport, the captive kept repeating "I'm a good man" ("我是个好人"), which turned out to have been a signal for the other brother to open fire.
 Shortly after the handler had dragged Wang Zongwei from his spot and handed him to three other officers, Wang Zongfang revealed himself from another hiding spot and fired five shots at Zheng, but he evaded the shots by jumping into a ditch.
 Wang Zongfang was able to retrieve his brother's gun and fled northeast.
 Zheng took aim at the fleeing brother, but caused a firing malfunction by pulling the bolt of his submachine gun too often.